 Bambi Cantrell is a world-renowned wedding and portrait photographer who is among the most sought-after practitioners of her craft.
 Named one of the ten best wedding photographers in the world by American Photo Magazine, we asked her about how she began her career in such a competitive industry.

 “I think I always knew [I would be a photographer].
 Even when I was a child I was fascinated by people pictures.
 To this day I’m not as moved by pictures of things.
 I love people.
 I didn’t make the decision to become a full time photographer until after my husband and I got married, however.
 Like a lot of couples we hired a friend to photograph our wedding and it was a bad experience.
 We hired her because she had a good camera and we thought that would be fine, but it wasn’t.
-After that I decided to become a wedding photographer myself so I could provide couples with images that last a lifetime.”
+I was stuck in a bit of a career rut so after some career counselling, I decided to become a wedding photographer myself so I could provide couples with images that last a lifetime.”
 Trends come and go in the wedding photo business, so we asked her what changes she’s observed during her career, “Clients are a lot more demanding.
 Today’s bridal client is much more savvy and sophisticated, with much higher expectations.
 It’s so important that wedding photographers keep their skills up for that reason.
-It’s also really important that photographers master the tried-and-true shots before getting caught up in gimmicks, because the truly discerning clients want timeless images that won’t look trendy or passé in five years.”
+It’s also really important that photographers master the tried-and-true shots before getting caught up in gimmicks, because the truly discerning clients want timeless images that won’t look trendy or pass in five years.”

 Bambi Cantrell will be presenting a keynote session titled “Portraits That WOW!
 Simple Posing and Lighting Techniques to Wow Your Clients” on Sunday, May 31st at 3:00PM.